 Nature-loving couples should not miss walking the scenic trails at Point Lobos State Natural Reserve, just south of the village.
-Or pop over to Monterey and go on a whale watching tour.
+Or pop over to Monterey and go on a whale watching tour, or to Pacific Grove for more waterfront walking.
 The Monterey Peninsula is a great place to watch seals, sea lions, sea birds, dolphins, and whales!

 Santa Catalina Island for Island Bliss

 Catalina Island is called “the Island of Romance,” and you will find plenty of fun things to do on the island as a couple.
 Located just a few miles off the coast, Catalina Island is easy to access by ferry, and helicopters fly there as well.
 The island is one of the most sought-after romantic getaways in Southern California!

 Look for a hotel room with a private balcony looking out over the ocean: just hanging out on the balcony with coffee in the morning or wine in the evening is bliss.
 Go for moonlight strolls along the shore for more magic.

 Santa Catalina’s botanic garden is high up on a hill, with great views over the water.
 Walk up, or ride up in a golf cart, and enjoy a picnic lunch with a view.
 Rent a tandem bike and explore along the shore.
 Go hiking or kayaking, or go on a whale watching cruise.